ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

 - **Conclusion**:
 	- planemons with ρ > 1.500⨁ are **metal-heavy, compact, and structurally intense**.
 	- While they may retain atmospheres and shield themselves magnetically, their geology and surface conditions **work against biospheric diversity and long-term climate stability**.
-	- They may be ontosomic — but their suitability for Earthlike life is tenuous, and their evolutionary trajectories are likely to be **slow, deep, and strange**.
+	- They may be animotic — but their suitability for Earthlike life is tenuous, and their evolutionary trajectories are likely to be **slow, deep, and strange**.

 ## 🌍 Density in Rheatics (Superhabitables)